Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Conclusion

 Finally, our study demonstrates that particle properties that enter the $\mu(J)$-rheology framework may change the entire system's rheological properties.
 Since the scaling laws obtained so far involve several idealizations and particular choices for the sediment material used, more work will be needed to explore the effects of different particle and flow properties on the rheological behavior of sheared sediment beds.
 This highlights another benefit of our simulation approach, where such changes can be made with ease, allowing for efficient parametric studies. \\

 {\bf Supplementary data\bf{.}} Supplementary material and movies are available online. \\

-{\bf Acknowledgements\bf{.}} The authors thank Morgane Houssais for sharing her data and gratefully acknowledge the Erlangen Regional Computing Center (\url{www.rrze.fau.de/}) as well as the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on their supercomputers. \\
+{\bf Acknowledgements\bf{.}} The authors thank Morgane Houssais for sharing her data and gratefully acknowledge the Erlangen Regional Computing Center (\url{www.rrze.fau.de/}) as well as the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on their supercomputers.
+We thank three anonymous reviewers for their valuable comments that helped to improve the manuscript.\\

 {\bf Funding\bf{.}} B. V. gratefully acknowledges the support through the German Research Foundation (DFG) grant VO2413/2-1.
 U. R. gratefully acknowledges financial support by the Federal Ministry of Education and Research (BMBF) through the SKAMPY project, grant 01 ICH 15003 A, and by the Bavarian State Ministry of Science and the Arts through the Competence Network for Scientific High Performance Computing in Bavaria (KONWIHR). \\